Cat bullying: How to help your bullied cat.

 If your cat is reluctant to go outside, they may become restless being stuck indoors.
 Giving them opportunities to play will help to keep them active and engaged, reducing their stress and releasing happy hormones in their brain.
 Try getting them to chase a fishing rod toy or give them a puzzle feeder that gets them to work for their food.

-Visit our website for more help and advice on cat care and behaviour.
+Find more help and advice on cat care and behaviour.